ceph/ceph-ansible/roles/ceph-common-coreos/README.md

 # Author Information

-This role was created by Alfredo Deza.
+This role was created by Piotr Prokop.